Tonio Selwart: Stage

-Selwart appeared on stage around the country (including Broadway) and in Canada.
+Selwart appeared on stage around the United States (including Broadway) and in Canada.
 His performances included: The Pursuit of Happiness (touring with it across the U.S. and England), Candle in the Wind by Maxwell Anderson with Helen Hayes (where he played his first German Nazi officer role, a type of character he came to specialize in), The Laughing Woman with Helen Menken, Autumn Crocus, Seeds in the Wind, Liliom by Ferenc Molnár (in which Selwart played the title role), and The Hidden River in 1957, among many others.

-Selwart's last American stage appearances were with the Lotte Lenya in the 1964 tour of Brecht on Brecht and in the 1965 Carnegie Hall performance of Die Dreigroschenoper (The Threepenny Opera).
+Selwart's last American stage appearances were with Lotte Lenya in the 1964 tour of Brecht on Brecht and in the 1965 Carnegie Hall performance of Die Dreigroschenoper (The Threepenny Opera).
 He studied at the Actors Studio in New York and with Michael Chekhov in California.
 Selwart had referred to Chekov as "My best teacher in America."
 As a member of Eva Le Gallienne's Civic Repertory he appeared in Peter Pan, Alice in Wonderland, and Frank Wedekind's Spring's Awakening—a tragedy about adolescence which he also directed.
 Writer and poet May Sarton appeared in this production—one of her earliest stage roles.

 In 1995, now legally blind, Selwart was interviewed by William F. Powers for his book, Alive and Well: The Emergence of the Active Nonagenarian (Rutledge Books, 1996).
 In the interview, Selwart reflected: "If I died today, I could say only that I had lived a very beautiful and charmed life.
 Even when it looked at times like something bad had happened, it soon turned back again to something positive.
 The loss of my eyesight, although difficult, did not make me bitter.
 I figured that at my age I have to expect something and remembered all those poor people who suffer from cancer and are in terrible pain.
 I say to myself that I may have trouble seeing, but I don't suffer any physical, mental, or emotional pain."